MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-30/README.md

 # Summary

-- This repostiory contains the code to run **Industry Project Group 30's** work on the BNPL project for MAST30034: Applied Data Science
+- This repostiory contains the code to run **Industry Project Group 30's** work on the BNPL project for MAST30034: Applied Data Science.
+- The repository shows how we have determined the best 100 merchants for a BNPL system that applies a 5 installment payment system.

 # Members